sjhangiani12/478FinalProject/README.md

 What major challenges do you anticipate?

 There is a wide range of data that exists in this space, and each of them has been collected differently, with different nuances.
 It’s important that we understand the exact context and nuances for the specific data/metrics that we end up using.
-It will also be difficult to figure out a way to create novel metrics for brain performance.
 Trying to make the right assumptions and normalizing the data will be both difficult and important.